Checking your engine compartment is one of the most essential aspects of RV maintenance, and this video makes the procedure easy.

 The next step in this RV maintenance process is to inspect the grill.
 To help keep the engine temperature efficient, the grill must allow plenty of air flow.
 To accomplish this, remove any leaves or bugs that are blocking the grill.

 Inside the engine compartment, look for items that seem to be hanging down or not connected.
 Items like a wiring harness that may be low enough to be damaged by road debris while traveling down the road.
-Or wiring connections not connected and subject to moisture penetration.
+Also look for wiring connections not connected and subject to moisture penetration.